HaoLiuScholar/HaoLiuScholar.github.io/_pages/markdown.md

 ## Globalized Coercion: The Strategic Logic and Structural Consequences of Economic Sanctions

-My dissertation, Globalized Coercion: The Strategic Logic and Structural Consequences of Economic Sanctions, was completed at Texas Tech University in 2025.
+My dissertation, _Globalized Coercion: The Strategic Logic and Structural Consequences of Economic Sanctions_, was completed at Texas Tech University in 2025.
 The project examines how globalization shapes both the use and success of economic sanctions and, in turn, how sanctions transform patterns of global trade network.

 On this page, I provide a concise overview of the dissertation, including the introduction, conclusion, and selected regression results that highlight the central empirical findings.
 These materials are intended to give readers a clear sense of the argument, methods, and contributions of the study.